 XDA Basics: Here’s how to download and install Windows 11

-The first thing you’ll want to do is make sure your PC meets the system requirements for Windows 11.
+Before we get started, the first thing you’ll want to do is make sure your PC meets the system requirements for Windows 11.
 If you’re running Windows 10, you may find some new requirements that are harder to meet, like the 4GB of RAM, 64-bit CPU, or TPM 2.0 module.
-In fact, there’s a list of CPUs that are compatible, and it’s a fairly limited list.
-You may be able to install preview builds on PCs that don’t meet all the requirements, but you might have some issues because of it.
+In fact, there’s a list of CPUs that are compatible, and it’s a fairly limited list

 Navigate this article: